GTRONICK/QNote/README.md

 Press Ctrl + W to close the current Tab, or press the close button in the desired tab.

 **6. Reload a File:**
-To reload the current file, press Ctrl + R, or go to the Tools menu and click on Reload File.
+To reload the current file, press F5, or go to the Tools menu and click on Reload File.

 **7. Auto Reload the current File:**
-If you want to reload the current file automatically after some dealy in microseconds, pres Ctrl + Shift + R, or go to the Tools menu, and select Auto Reload.
+If you want to reload the current file automatically after some delay in milliseconds, pres Shift + F5, or go to the Tools menu, and select Auto Reload.

 **8. To Search or replace text:**
 Press Ctrl + F, or go to the Tools menu and click on Find & Replace.